 Tips for starting a collection

 Embarking on the art world is not as out of reach as you might think.
-There has never been a better time or an easier way to discover art and start building your collection.
+There's never been a better time or easier way to discover art and start building your collection.
 Thanks to online platforms, you can discover artists from all over the world or explore art fairs and exhibitions to identify the next talent.
 Follow our advice and discover how you can become an art collector today.

 It's easy to get caught up in value and trends when selecting artwork for your collection.
-Not only does this detract from the overall value of your collection (ie, to you), but it also prevents you from buying a work you can live with forever.
+Not only does this detract from the overall value of your collection (ie, to you), but it also prevents you from buying work you can live with forever.
 The simple act of shopping according to your own tastes will give you a space to see your own passions.

 Helena de Almeida

 Many people believe that it is expensive to start collecting original works of art, but it all depends on what you are hoping to acquire and how much value it has to you and the artist.
 If you are really in love with an old master, the best solution will alternatively be to buy a limited edition print.
 Don't forget to pay attention to the edition number!

 3. Participate and get involved in the medium

 The same can be said about many things in life, but it's really important to be informed and up-to-date when it comes to investing in art.
 This could include keeping up to date, following new artists or platforms sharing new works on Instagram.